Cluster-Based Control of Transition-Independent MDPs: Solving for a Clustered Control Policy

-The proposed algorithm begins like standard VI by initializing the value of each state to zero.
-For each following iteration $k$, the algorithm selects a cluster according to the optimization order $c_k\gets\Omega(k)$.
-Next, the clustered Bellman operator $\Tb_{\Pi^k}^{c_k}$ is applied to the current value estimate $V_k(s)$.
-In the clustered Bellman operator, all clusters except for $c_k$ follow the fixed policy $\Pi^k_{\setminus c_k}$, while the action for $c_k$ is optimized.
+The proposed algorithm begins by initializing the value of each state to zero.
+For each iteration $k$, the algorithm selects a cluster according to the optimization order, and the clustered Bellman operator $\Tb_{\Pi^k}^{c_k}$ is applied to the current value estimate $V_k(x)$.
+In the clustered Bellman operator, all clusters except for $c_k$ follow the fixed policy $\Pi^k_{- c_k}$, while the action for $c_k$ is optimized.
 The policy for $c_k$ is updated accordingly.
-A tie-breaking rule for actions is assumed for when $\argmax \Tb_{\Pi^k}^{c_k}V_{k}(s)$ has more than one element, such as choosing the $\alpha_{c_k}$ with the smallest index.
-The algorithm terminates when the difference in value update is appropriately small.
+A tie-breaking rule for actions is assumed for when $\argmax \Tb_{\Pi^k}^{c_k}V_{k}(x)$ has more than one element, such as choosing the $\alpha_{c_k}$ with the smallest index.

-The cluster-based approach of CVI improves computation complexity as the optimization step searches over a significantly smaller space.
+The cluster-based approach of CVI improves computation complexity versus standard VI as the optimization step searches over a significantly smaller space.
 Again, let each $\alpha_c$ have $M$ possible actions.
-Standard VI on cluster-based controls has a complexity of $O(M^C |\Scal|^2)$ per iteration; in comparison, CVI iterations have a complexity of $O(M |\Scal|^2)$, thus eliminating the per-iteration dependence on the number of clusters.
+Standard VI on cluster-based controls has a complexity of $O(M^C |\X|^2)$ per iteration; in comparison, CVI iterations have a complexity of $O(M |\X|^2)$, thus eliminating the per-iteration dependence on the number of clusters.
 While there will be an increase in the number of clusters, the savings per iteration will make up for the overall computation time as explored in simulation in Section \ref{sims}.

-The following sections will examine the computation of this algorithm, develop its convergence properties, and discuss the optimality of the found policy.